 The surplus, roughly 21 million vehicles per year of unused capacity, is the engine driving the price war.
 It is also the reason Chinese EV prices may not be sustainable at current levels.

 Approximately 30 Chinese EV makers have gone bankrupt over the past several years, as UPI reported.
 Industry-wide debt has climbed to roughly CN¥3 trillion ($415 billion).
 Of the approximately 120 EV companies still operating in China, only a small number remain financially stable.
-The chinese-ev-battery-industry-guide tracks the full competitive landscape, but the short version is that the price war is killing the weak faster than it is building the strong.
+The BYD vs Tesla comparison tracks the full competitive landscape, but the short version is that the price war is killing the weak faster than it is building the strong.

 Can exports absorb the surplus?
-The arithmetic says no. China exported approximately 5.8 million vehicles in 2025.
-Even doubling that to 12 million would absorb only about 35% of the 21 million unit overcapacity.
-The IEA Global EV Outlook 2025 projects global EV sales reaching 39-40 million units annually by 2030, but most of that growth will be met by local production.
-The EU, US, India, and Southeast Asian nations are all building domestic EV manufacturing capacity.
-The surplus has to go somewhere, but there is no single somewhere large enough to absorb it.
+Not cleanly.
+China exported millions of vehicles in 2025, but even a very large export increase would not absorb all unused nameplate capacity.
+The IEA Global EV Outlook 2025 projects continued global EV growth, but much of that demand will be met by local production.
+The EU, US, India, Brazil, Turkey, Thailand, and other markets all want some domestic manufacturing.
+The surplus has to go somewhere, but there is no single foreign market large enough to absorb it without political backlash.

 Ford CEO Jim Farley put it starkly: China's excess capacity could swallow the entire 12 million vehicle per year US car market.
 Toyota CEO Koji Sato warned that Japanese automakers are "doomed" unless they match Chinese innovation speed.
 Both quotes, cited in Ars Technica's reality-check piece, capture the genuine anxiety.
 But anxiety is not the same as analysis, and the overcapacity problem is as much a threat to Chinese automakers as it is to Western ones.